Carne Picada

 • Whole peeled tomatoes.
 Canned and in its juices.

-How to make beef carne picada
+How to make carne picada

 beef chuck roast in Dutch oven.